KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 ## Starting command buffer recording

-We begin recording a command buffer by calling [`vk::DeviceV1_0::begin_command_buffer`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.begin_command_buffer) with a small `vk::CommandBufferBeginInfo` structure as argument that specifies some details about the usage of this specific command buffer.
+We begin recording a command buffer by calling `begin_command_buffer` with a small `vk::CommandBufferBeginInfo` structure as argument that specifies some details about the usage of this specific command buffer.

 ```rust,noplaypen
 for (framebuffer, command_buffer) in data.framebuffers.iter().zip(data.command_buffers.iter()) {